Skip to content

 Profile override (default: from the project config).

-Detector type (MAD / Z-Score / IQR / Manual bounds), threshold, window size, recency weighting + half-life, detrend, smoothing, seasonality conditioning (per available seasonality column, optionally conjoined into one group), direction (both/up/down) and the alert consecutive_anomalies window.
+Detector type (MAD / Z-Score / IQR / Manual bounds / Autoreg), threshold, window size, recency weighting + half-life, detrend, stabilization, smoothing, seasonality conditioning (per available seasonality column, optionally conjoined into one group) — these windowed-only knobs hide when Autoreg is selected, which instead exposes lags (AR order) — direction (both/up/down) and the alert window: consecutive_anomalies plus the fraction-window pair, anomaly window (points) and min share in window.
 The “effective config” readout shows exactly what will be written.
 A y = 0 line toggle shows the metric relative to zero.

 Chart-first cockpit: modes, alert review & metrics